 Circle of the Moon Druid Abilities

-So let’s see what abilities the Circle of the Moon Druid gets as they level up!
+So let’s see what features the Circle of the Moon Druid gets as they level up!

 Using the Druid’s Wild Shape ability typically requires an action.
 With their Combat Wild Shape ability, the Circle of the Moon Druid can do this with only a bonus action!

-You get this ability at level 2 which is when you would choose to become a Circle of the Moon Druid.
+You get this feature at level 2 which is when you would choose to become a Circle of the Moon Druid.